cellurl3/linphone-android/README.md

 There are 400 forks of linphone, I dont know how to find interest in this....

+I can paypal $20 if someone can put SPP into this.
+Sorry its so low, I know its insulting, but thats all I have....

 Thanks for reading!
 Jim
 Memphis